athena-labz/athena/README.md

 By integrating real-world reliable inputs with strict on-chain contracts, DigiServices aims to mitigate the ambiguity so common in natural-language written contracts, while still preserving the flexibility needed to communicate with the real world.
 Likewise, we propose an easy-to-use platform by making the creation of contract templates possible.
 In this way, no expensive lawyers will be required in order to write a contract.
 Further, mediators, service providers and clients trust will be measured based on a review system powered by the use of DSET tokens that represent scores.
 This system, together with other components, will be used to determine an user's annual reward.
 Lastly, DigiServices will target freelancers by having a "service marketplace", where users can provide information about the service they offer and attach it to an "accusation contract", which will be used to handle conflicts.

-DigiServices strive for Trustworthy Platform excellence and for this purpose implements strict policies to support just behavior and strongly penalize failures in fulfilling set agreements.
 In order to provide a great user experience as well as offer an affordable, fast and fair mediation platform, we understand that, above all, four components are important.

 #### A. Ease of Use
 Users should be able to create Smart Contracts in a few clicks, assisted also by an advanced interactive drag and drop editor.
 Furthermore, contract templates should provide an easy way to offer services that don't require much flexibility.